 The coastal drive from San Francisco to Monterey is one of the top scenic drives in the US.
-So we took the spectacular Highway 1 south from San Francisco to see what this world-famous route is like.
-This post shows you the Highway 1 sights, driving from San Francisco to Monterey.
+So we took Highway 1 south from San Francisco to see what this world-famous route is like.
+I will here show you the Highway 1 sights, driving from San Francisco to Monterey.

 Capitola Wharf, Highway 1, California